MirceaMacarie/Test_Cases/README.md

 1. Go to site https://www.emag.ro/
 2. Search a non-existent item in the search bar
 3. Press the enter button
-4. Observe if user receives no valid results and/or suggestions to improve searching
+4. Observe if user receives no valid results and / or suggestions to improve searching

-**Expected result:** User should receive no valid results of searching a non-existent item and/or suggestions to improve the searching.
+**Expected result:** User should receive no valid results of searching a non-existent item and / or suggestions to improve the searching.

-**Test Data:** ”dolpetrimente”
+**Test Data:** "dolpetrimente"

 #